NEGATIVE WASTE PACKAGING

 A packaging that fully breaks down within 90 days.

-As we developed our product, we spoke to 100s of farmers, horticultural groups, government representatives, and agricultural groups that exposed us to their struggles and shortcomings in the packaging market.
+Our team is working to align our product developments and market analysis in order to find product applications that will have the most impact.
+Throughout our product product development, we have spoke to 100s of farmers, horticultural groups, government representatives, and agricultural groups that exposed us to their struggles and shortcomings in the packaging market.

 As more and more people are hearing about us, we are receiving product requests from different industries.